adamakhtar/hi_there/README.md

 Here's what you can't do:

+* transform email links into utm trackable links (...yet)
+* track open rates (...yet)
 * make changes to a coruse once underway (you will have to create a new one and sunset the old one)
-* transform email links into utm trackable links
 * do any AB Testing
+* send "fancy" responsive newsletters - only text with basic formatting

 ## Setting up